 It’s so heartening to see our recent teams of apprentices graduate and continue their development with us as talented professional stylists and colourists.

-We are proud to recruit a diverse range of apprentices with varying backgrounds.
+We're proud to recruit a diverse range of apprentices with varying backgrounds.
 Our youngest was just fifteen years old without a qualification to her name and our oldest, thirty something with a university degree.
-The blank canvas of the young teenager can be easier to mold but then the social maturity and self-awareness of the older apprentice can ease the connection with our worldly and discerning clients.
+The blank canvas of the young teenager can be easier to shape, but then the social maturity and self-awareness of the older apprentice can ease the connection with our worldly and discerning clients.
 However the teenage apprentice can also hit 21 well versed in the world of work, debt free and £150,000 ahead of the degree student.

 Our apprentices learn a wide variety of skills because really great hairdressers have to be multi-disciplined to reach the top of the profession.
 They’ll need to develop….

-Hairdressing careers regularly top the polls of happiness at work because it is a psychologically healthy way to work.
+Hairdressing careers regularly top the polls of happiness at work because it's a psychologically healthy way to work.
 It’s social - we spend our time helping others look and feel better about themselves.
 It’s creative – so we get a chance to express ourselves though the medium of your hair.
 We get instant feedback on our work all day long - here’s no hiding and no hierarchy of middle-managers.
 We are only as good as our last performance and will lose clients if we don’t deliver - there’s a lot of integrity in the client - stylist relationship.
 This endless process of learning develops sensitivity and diplomacy.